 Comfy is key when standing on your feet just about all day.
 Wedge is actually a good pick since they tend to offer balance you don’t get on heels.

 Some nude or light coloured ballet flats would look pretty with a floaty skirt.
-You could also try oxford flats, they look good with floral skirts!posted about 3 years ago
+You could also try oxford flats, they look good with floral skirts!posted over 3 years ago

 Make Her Feel Welcome with Chic Points